astrascalla/website/content/about/index.md

-We are a thesis-driven company powering radically innovative crypto networks and protocols in the <a class="link" href="https://ethereum.org">Ethereum</a> ecosystem.
+Our team is made of thinkers, innovators and creators who are looking to deliver tremendous innovation in radically innovative sectors.
 <br/><br/>
-Our team is made of thinkers, innovators and creators who are looking to deliver tremendous innovation in radically innovative sectors.
+Crypto is the paradigm shift we currently focus on.
+Our time is mostly spent in the <a class="link" href="https://ethereum.org">Ethereum</a> ecosystem as we are particularly bullish on on-chain computation.
 <br/><br/>
-We invest in paradigm shifts.
+<strong>Mission</strong>: help prepare civilization for the 22nd century by investing in paradigm shifts.
 <br/><br/>
 <a class="link" href="/">back</a>